-With over 250,000 trustees across the country who help manage, shape and guide third sector organisations, we think it’s important to provide practical help and information which caters specifically to board members.
+With over 250,000 trustees across the country who help manage, shape and guide voluntary sector organisations, we think it’s important to provide practical help and information which caters specifically to board members.
 With that in mind we’ve created this space to celebrate terrific trustees, provide information and news on relevant topics and link to available support and articles of interest.

 Five issues affecting trustees